Ankkit0413/Data-Analysis-Projects/README.md

 - **Real-Time Dashboard**: A Looker Studio dashboard tracks key metrics like sales volume, revenue, stock levels, and client payments, providing data for informed decision-making.

-This Example illustrates how an effective inventory management system can streamline operations for a cold drink supplier.
-By managing purchasing, allocation, sales, and payments in one system, the supplier can ensure timely product availability, optimize cash flow, and maintain strong relationships with retail clients.
 ---

 ## 📝 Installation and Setup